jazad136/spring-lil-room-services-cloudnative/README.md

 # Room Services Application
 A room services application.
-This Spring Boot repository retrievse room information from an imaginary hotel: "Landon Hotels."
+This Spring Boot repository retrieves room information from an imaginary hotel: "Landon Hotels."

 Here in this repository we demonstrate 12-factor methodologies using Spring.